The closing of the in South Whitehall after 42 years was "traumatic, like a death in the family," owner Cliff McDermott said in a Morning Call story.

-He said revenue from the historic restaurant had been declining for years but he put off closing his business out of pride.
+He said revenue from the historic restaurant had been declining for years but he put off out of pride.
 While the weak economy played a role, McDermott lamented that he failed to keep up with the times.

 For example, while his restaurant still used linen table clothes and napkins that cost $1,200 to launder, more people today are choosing the casual dining atmosphere of the grille and pub variety, he said.